-Starlet (2012) is a sun-drenched, Los Angeles-set drama that's almost as warm and glamorous as its geographical setting.
-Starring Dree Hemingway (the great-granddaughter of renowned novelist Ernest Hemingway) in her first starring role, Baker's film may contain the same adult iconography of his TV puppet show Greg the Bunny, yet couldn't be further apart in tone and mood.
-Hemingway stars as Jane, who has recently moved from Jacksonville, Florida, to enhance her career within LA's flourishing 'adult entertainment' industry.
+Starlet (2012) is a sun-drenched LA-based drama that's almost as warm and glamorous as its geographical setting.
+Starring Dree Hemingway (the great-granddaughter of novelist Ernest Hemingway) in her first leading role, Baker's film may contain the same adult iconography of his TV puppet show Greg the Bunny, yet couldn't be further apart in tone and mood.
+Hemingway stars as Jane, who has recently moved from Jacksonville, Florida, to enhance her career within the flourishing 'adult entertainment' industry.
 On arrival, she rents a room from her friend and work colleague Gracie (Liz Beebe).

 Despite seemingly underestimating its audience's intelligence, unaware that the electric chemistry shared between Hemingway and Johnson is more than enough to express the ingrained emotions this friendship evokes for both of them, Starlet remains a curiously engrossing watch.
 Almost undoubtedly, it's the remarkable performances from the film's two leads that mask any visible blemishes.
 Hemingway is extremely watchable, radiating a subtle vulnerability whilst simultaneously presenting a veneer of vapid disinterest and the emotional numbness necessary to succeed in her pornographic career.
 Johnson is perhaps the more remarkable of the two, stealing the show with a fragile, nuanced performance.